jpotts/alfresco-developer-series/README.md

 Source code from the [ecmarchitect.com Alfresco Developer Series](http://ecmarchitect.com/alfresco-developer-series) tutorials.

-These tutorials are written for Alfresco Community Edition 5.0.d and Alfresco Enterprise 5.0.
-They leverage the Alfresco SDK 2.0.
-That version of the SDK only works with Alfresco 5.x.
-Older versions of the tutorials use an older version of the SDK which works with Alfresco 4.x.
+These tutorials are written for Alfresco Community Edition 5.1.e and Alfresco Enterprise 5.1.
+They leverage the Alfresco SDK 2.2.0.
+That version of the SDK does not work with older versions of Alfresco.
+Check the [Alfresco SDK Compatibility Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) for more information.

 The tutorials build upon each other.
 The recommended order of progression is: